rphl-a/linkednotes/content/11 - Philippine Statutes/Philippine Accountancy Act of 2004/Professional Regulatory Board of Accountancy.md

 The appointment process for its officers are as follow:
 1. The Accredited Professional Organization for the Accountancy Profession, which is the [[Philippine Institute of Certified Public Accountants|Philippine Institute of Certified Public Accountants]], submits a list of five (5) nominees for each position in the Board.
 2. The Commissions ranks the nominees and submits the top three (3) nominees to the President.
-3. The President appoints said nominees to the Board. *Note that it is no longer subject to the consent of the [[./Commission on Appointments|Commission on Appointments]]*.
+3. The President appoints said nominees to the Board. *Note that it is no longer subject to the consent of the [[Commission on Appointments|Commission on Appointments]]*.

 ### Term of Office
 The officers shall hold their term of office for three (3) years, and two successful complete terms shall only be eligible for reappointment until the lapse of one (1) year. *Appointments that fill-up an expired term is not considered as a complete term, and officers so appointed in cases of vacancy shall serve for the unexpired portion of their respective terms only.*